Castles in Japan

 The outstanding garden "Korakuen" near the castle was constructed by the lord of the castle.

-Bitchu-Matsuyama Castle (備中松山城, Okayama Pref.) is on a mountain near Takahashi city in the center of Okayama Prefecture.
+Bitchu-Matsuyama Castle is on a mountain near Takahashi city in the center of Okayama Prefecture.

-The original castle built around 1683 remain, so it ts designated as important cultural property.
+The original castle was built around 1683 and is designated as important cultural property.

 It is also popular as the castle on the sea of clouds.

-The great castle was also called "Carp Castle" as the nickname, and it had been designated National Treasure.
+The great castle was also called "Carp Castle" as the nickname and was a well guarded castle.

 Current castle tower was rebuilt in 1958.